Goolue/fileSyncr/README.md

 * move to ssl

-* add some authentication method (maybe like TeamView has)
+* add some authentication method